cyberconcepts/cybertools/relation/README.txt

 You are now ready to retrieve relations by using the relations registry's ``query()`` method as described below.

-You may also like to read the file concept.txt that gives you some more basic ideas about the relation package.
+You may also like to read the file concepts.txt that gives you some more basic ideas about the relation package.